Robust Retinal Vessel Segmentation from a Data Augmentation Perspective: Methodology

 where $\mathbb{N}(\bf x)$ is a normalization function which scales and shifts the input array $\bf x$ so that the minimum and maximum value of $\bf x$ are 0 and 1, respectively, and $\lambda_i \in [0, 1]$ is a random decay coefficient with $i \in \{\text{R, G, B}\}$.

 The proposed channel-wise random vessel augmentation is formulated as

-where $V_i$ and $\widetilde V_i$ denote the intensity values of the image before and after vessel augmentation, respectively, and $\mathcal{A} \in [0, 255]$ is the random disturbing intensity.
+where $\widetilde V_i$ and $V_i$ denote the intensity values of the image before and after vessel augmentation, respectively.
 Virtual images with various visual effect can be generated through changing $\lambda_i$ in equation (\ref{eq:amap}).
-A typical example is shown in Fig. 1 (d).
+A typical example is shown in Fig. 1 (c).